myzhang93/steelwebsite/app/surface finish/ba.md

 # BA Finish Stainless Steel – Bright Annealed for Superior Appearance and Hygiene

-BA (Bright Annealed) finish is a premium, highly reflective stainless steel surface that offers a near-mirror appearance without the high cost of full polishing.
+BA (Bright Annealed) finish is a premium, highly reflective [stainless steel sheet](/products/stainless-steel-sheet) surface that offers a near-mirror appearance without the high cost of full polishing.
 It is widely used in applications where aesthetics, hygiene, and corrosion resistance are critical.
+This finish is particularly popular with [300 series](/products/300-series) stainless steel.

 ### What is BA Finish?
 BA is produced by annealing stainless steel in a protective, oxygen-free atmosphere and then giving it a light skin pass with highly polished rolls.
 The result is a smooth, bright, reflective surface with excellent flatness.